 All you really need to know is that if you want to watch ice hockey at Alexandra Palace now, Haringey Huskies are the team to watch, having taken up the mantle in 2017.

 Lee Valley Lions Ice Hockey Club at Lee Valley Ice Rink

 Originally formed in 1984 and disbanded in 1995, Lee Valley Lions reformed in 2005.
-Of London's ice hockey teams, the Lions seem to have had the least turbulent past, with one name and one home location throughout their history.
+Of London's ice hockey teams, the Lions seem to have had the least turbulent past, with just the one name throughout their history.
 The 2023-24 season will be the first at their revamped home, the new Lee Valley Ice Centre.

 London Raiders Ice Hockey Club at Sapphire Ice, Romford

-London Raiders were previously known as Romford Raiders, and play at Romford Ice Rink (they briefly shared Lee Valley with the Lions, but they're back in north east London now.
+London Raiders were previously known as Romford Raiders, and play at Sapphire Ice Rink (they briefly shared Lee Valley with the Lions, but they're back in north east London now).
 At the start of the 2014 season, it was looking doubtful whether Raiders would be able to compete in the league, due to sponsorship issues.
 The club is now run by a fans co-operative.

-Note: London Raiders is also the name of a LGBT softball team which trains on Wandsworth Common, but the two are not affiliated with each other.
+Note: London Raiders is also the name of a LGBT softball team which trains on Wandsworth Common, but the two are not affiliated.